Originally published in 2011. Edited for republishing in July of 2020.

 Proper folder structure should be used, so any pages nested under /products/ should include the folder in their URL, e.g. www.yoursite.com/a-great-product/ should be at www.yoursite.com/products/a-great-product/.
 This aids usability/user experience in that users always know where they are located on your site.

-(Proper folder structure is, in essence, an SEO-friendly URL structure.)
+(Proper folder structure is, in essence, a UX and SEO-friendly URL structure.)

 Some sites try to get around the “3 click/folder” rule by making all URLs top-level (i.e. no use of subfolders, with all URL slugs directly after the top-level domain.)